motioncrypto/motion-docs/Documentation/masternode_on_a_raspberry_pi.md

 cd /root/motion/src/
 ./motiond -daemon

 Wait like 10 mins for your wallet to download the blockchain.
-You can check the progress with the following command :
+You can check the progress with the following command:

 ./motion-cli getblockcount